 Why Your Marketing Consultant Doesn’t Know It All

-- What areas of marketing do you specialize in?
+- What areas of marketing do you specialise in?

 - Have you been successful in marketing?
 What does success look like to you?